 Our Gurwin continuum of healthcare has helped thousands of individuals in need of all levels of care throughout the past two decades.
 We look forward to the future, where your support will enable us to be there for generations to come.

 Gurwin Healthcare System, Inc., through its subsidiary entities – Gurwin Jewish Nursing & Rehabilitation Center, Gurwin Jewish ~ Fay J. Lindner Residences, Inc., and Gurwin Home Care Agency, Inc. (collectively, the “System”) is committed to excellence and to the provision of the highest standards of quality health care to achieve its purpose of serving the community.

-The System’s continuum of care shall include long-term care, short-term rehabilitation and subacute care, respiratory and ventilator care, palliative and hospice care, memory and other specialty care, medical and social adult day care programs, home care services, on-site dialysis, assisted living and independent senior housing.
+The System’s continuum of care shall include long-term care, short-term rehabilitation and sub-acute care, respiratory and ventilator care, palliative and hospice care, memory and other specialty care, medical and social adult day care programs, home care services, on-site dialysis and infusion therapy, assisted living and independent senior housing.
 It shall assess services and evolve to meet changing community needs.
 While embracing all, the System shall build upon a foundation of Jewish ethics, tradition and lifestyle.